mendersoftware/mender-docs/02.Overview/03.Artifact/docs.md

 Mender is constantly evolving to adapt to the needs of its users, and the Mender Artifact format has several revisions.
-See the [Compatibility section](../14.Compatibility/docs.md) for an overview of which versions of the Mender Artifact format are supported by which Mender client versions.
+See the [Compatibility section](../14.Compatibility/docs.md) for an overview of which versions of the Mender Artifact format are supported by which Mender-update client versions.

 ## Work with Mender Artifacts